-Nude Anime | 25 Best Anime With Nudity - Cinemaholic
+25 Hottest Anime With Nudity

 10. Vampire Hunter D (1985)

-The story is set in a time of high tech weaponry and cyber-kinetic horses.
-But as for the people, they continue to live in a way that was more appropriate in the past.
+The story is set in a time of high-tech weaponry where cyber-kinetic horses are a reality.
+But most people continue to live in a way that is usually more appropriate for them without inculcating technology in their lives.
 D is the best vampire hunter in the world.
-He gets involved in the matters concerning a small hamlet plagued by monsters under the rule of the vampire Count Magnus Lee.
-Being the best at what he is, D starts cutting down the soldiers under the vampire to end his violent rule.
-The anime also portrays high violence and gore along with nudity.
+He gets involved in matters concerning a small hamlet plagued by monsters under the rule of the vampire Count Magnus Lee.
+Being the best at what he does, D starts cutting down the soldiers under the vampire to end his violent rule.
+While the cult classic features a lot of action scenes, it also does not shy away from nudity.

 Read More: Best Harem Anime